gravitational/satellite/vagrant/README.md

 The provided Vagrantfile and Ansible playbooks can be used to initialize a local satellite cluster and quickly test changes in development environment.
 The default configuration will setup a three node cluster (k8s-master, node-1, node-2).
-Kubernetes, Serf, and Satellite will be installed on each node.
+Kubernetes, and Satellite will be installed on each node.

 ## Dependencies